kushal1989/BookWish-Connecting-Donors-and-Readers/README.md

 # Book-donation-website-project
 ## *Introduction:*
-**Somaiya Books:** Full stack website which is intended to serve as a platform for K J Somaiya College of Engineering students to donate their old , used books.

 This project intends to put old, used books to good use by making them readily available for donation to younger college students.